Medical School Secondary Application: Complete Guide

 Send Your Secondary Application ONLY When You Are Asked

-You should not send your secondary application until formally asked to.
-However, in an unwise effort to advance their application, some candidates discover links and questions listed on online forums and submit-secondary materials early.
+You should not send your secondary application until you are formally asked to.
+However, in an unwise effort to advance their application, some candidates discover links and questions listed on online forums so that they can submit secondary materials early.

 Medical colleges disapprove of submitting a secondary application before an invitation because it is poor application etiquette.
 This is the same as arriving at a party without being asked.
-That is someone you do not want to be.
+You definitely do not want to give off the wrong impression by doing this.

 Keep Up With All of Your Communication, Including Email and Postal Mail